alexsabr/AS_Booksynthetized/modern-operating-systems.md

 running on one or more kernel space threads (kind of the best of both worlds).

-### Event driven programming, finite State Machine and Nonb blocking system calls
+### Event driven programming, finite State Machine and Non blocking system calls
 An alternative to process splitting and threading is Having in your operating system non blocking system calls.
 Let's say for example you are a web server.